-- 5 nights mid-range hotels in Lhasa and Tsedang and 6 nights camping.
+- 5 nights in mid-range hotels in Lhasa and Tsedang and 6 nights camping.

 - All transfers and sightseeing by private van and supporting vehicle for gears and supplies for group size 4 persons and above.

-- All camping gears and kitchen equipments including camp set up and breakdown services.
+- All camping gears and kitchen equipment including camp set up and breakdown services.

 - English speaking local guide.